 How do I get involved?

-If interested finding out more, fill out the following interest form (be sure to log in to Campus LINK using your UC username) or contact SALD (call 513.556.6115 or stop by at 455 Steger Student Life Center).
+If interested finding out more, set up an appointment.
 At the meeting, we will discuss your current and future co-curricular involvement outside of the classroom to discuss how it could apply to the practicum hours as part of the certificate.
-To learn more about Organizational Leadership, checkout the department website and to declare your intent on obtaining the certificate complete the form.
+To learn more about Organizational Leadership, checkout the department website.

 Student Leadership Certificate Learning Outcomes